-The presence of lead in Dutch ovens is a concern for many health-conscious home cooks.
-In earlier times, cast iron Dutch ovens were used for at-home leadsmithing.
-And lead was used in the manufacturing of enameled Dutch ovens as a color enhancer.
+The potential presence of lead in Dutch ovens is a concern for many health-conscious home cooks.
+Historically, cast iron Dutch ovens were sometimes used for lead-related tasks, and lead was once a common additive in the enamel of Dutch ovens to enhance color.

 I’ll also give you a quick step-by-step if you want to test your own cookware.